 After installing the latest Android 5.0 Lollipop on your LG G3 D855, you can easily root it via Chainfire’s SuperSU v2.37.

-Step No 3: – Turn Off your device to boot it into the Recovery Mode.
+Step No 3:- Turn Off your device in order to boot it into the Recovery Mode.
 Turn it On by pressing and holding the Volume Up, Power and Home buttons simultaneously.
 You can also reboot the device into TWRP recovery mode by giving the following command in the command prompt:

 adb reboot recovery

 Step No 4:- Tap on Install, navigate to the location where you have transferred the UPDATE-SuperSU-v2.37.zip on your device.

 Step No 5:- Start the flashing process by swiping the button.